 If you plan to visit the island and soak it all in and see the real-life-non-tourist Bainbridge, I recommend you visit the following spots on the island.

 Visit the South End/Lynwood Center/Pleasant Beach Village – Many tourists start and stop in Winslow, but great things can by found in Lynwood Center.
 The Treehouse Cafe is an excellent, casual place to eat.
 Lynwood Theatre is a terrific old-style theatre.
 Also at Lynwood Center and Pleasant Beach Village there is shopping, coffee, a deli, a B&B, a wine bar, restaurants, a bakery, a farm store, frozen yogurt, and a community (membership based) outdoor pool.
 It is the gem of the south end – the south end hub not to miss.
 When in the vicinity also visit Lytle Beach, a road-end public beach that has a sandy beach and terrific south-west exposure.
 Also stop at Fort Ward Park, which has miles of easy walking trails with water views, picnic areas and a boat launch.
 Both spots are great for soaking in the sun on the south end.
-For eating at Lynwood Center, besides The Treehouse Cafe, we also really love Sawan Thai Kitchen and the Beach House Bar & Grill.
-For a more formal dinner the Manor House is excellent.
+For eating at Lynwood Center, besides The Treehouse Cafe, we also really love Sawan Thai Kitchen.

 Rolling Bay – Take a quick walk around Rolling Bay.
 This is the north end hub.
 In comparison to Lynwood Center it is very small, but it is a community gathering spot, nonetheless.
 There is an old fashioned post office, cafe, and the best Italian Market on the island, Via Rosa 11.
 Stop by Via Rosa for lunch or dinner and enjoy their wood fired pizza oven.
 Bay Hay and Feed is an icon of the island.
 They has a terrific gift shop, garden nursery, and feed store.
 When you are up north, visit Fay Bainbridge Park, our waterfront park on the north end with views towards Seattle.
 At Fay there is a play ground and tons of drift wood.
 For future reference, Fay Bainbridge even has a campground a great shelters to reserve for parties.